Monday blues is the feeling of laziness and lack of motivation to get back to your normal routine after 2 enjoyable days of the weekend.

-How do feel when it is bedtime on Sunday night?
-Your stomach curls as you prepare to go to bed knowing that you have 5 working days to follow.
-You set an extra alarm to help you wake on time on Monday lest you get late to work.
+How do feel when you head to bed on a Sunday night?
+You feel sick to the stomach knowing that you will wake up to 5 working days.
+You set an extra alarm to ensure you wake on time lest you get late to work.

 God forbid you wake up in the middle of the night.
-Falling asleep knowing that you have a few hours to sleep before work can be a nightmare in itself.
+Trying to fall asleep knowing that you have a few hours before work can be a nightmare in itself.

 Do Mondays have to be that hard?
 Actually, no, not really.